simplex-chat/simplex-chat/simplex-messaging.md

 - Sender of the queue (who received out-of-band message) to send messages to the server using sender's queue ID, signed by sender's key.

-- Recipient of the queue (who created the queue and who sent out-of-band message) will use it to retrieve messages from the server, signing the commands by the recipient key.
+- Recipient of the queue (who created the queue and sent out-of-band message) will use it to retrieve messages from the server, signing the commands by the recipient key.

 - Participant identities are not shared with the server - new unique keys and queue IDs are used for each queue.

 This simplex queue can serve as a building block for more complex communication network.
 For example, two (or more, for redundancy) simplex queues can be used to create a duplex communication channel.
-Higher level primitives that are only known to system participants in their client applications can be created as well - contacts, conversations, groups and broadcasts.
+Higher level primitives that are only known to system participants in their client applications can be created as well - e.g., contacts, conversations, groups and broadcasts.
 Simplex messaging servers only have the information about the low-level simplex queues.
-In this way a high level of privacy and security of the conversations is provided.
+In this way a high level of privacy and security of the communication is provided.
 Application level primitives are not in scope of this protocol.

 This approach is based on the concept of [unidirectional networks][4] that are used for applications with high level of information security.